‘Heathers’ TV Show Will Not Air On Paramount Network

 “We had multiple meetings, and in the end, we didn’t feel comfortable right now airing the series, and I’m not sure when there might be a time that we as a youthful brand at Viacom would feel comfortable,” continued Cox.

-Although originally developed for the TV Land network (who filmed the pilot in November 2016), the reboot will not be picked up by any Viacom-owned channels.
+Although originally developed for the TV Land network, who filmed the pilot in November, 2016, the reboot will not be picked up by any Viacom-owned channels.
 It is, however, being shopped around since Cox and his associates really “believe” in the show.

-The entire first season, 10 hourlong episodes, has long been completed, and writers were already working on stories for a second season (even though the series hadn’t officially been renewed), which is said to be tied to the first season but will be set in a new location and feature different characters (but some of the same actors).
+The entire first season, 10 hour-long episodes, has long been completed, and writers were already working on stories for a second season (even though the series hadn’t officially been renewed), which is said to be tied to the first season, but will be set in a new location and feature different characters — but some of the same actors.

 The Heathers anthology features James Scully as J.D., Grace Victoria Cox as Veronica, and Jasmine Mathews, Brendan Scannell, and Melanie Field as the three Heathers.
 Shannen Doherty, who starred in the original movie, filmed a role for the pilot.

 In addition to Doherty, the original Heathers, which premiered on the silver screen in 1988, featured Christian Slater and Winona Ryder.
-(A musical based on the movie has been staged off-Broadway and in other cities.)
+A musical based on the movie has been staged off-Broadway and in other cities.

 THR’s sources revealed that several cast members were glad the series will not air right now because of today’s social climate, which is vastly different from when the show initially started production.